mitchlabeetch/Data_Eater/README.md

 ### 🎁 Built as a Present

 Data Eater was originally created as a gift for data professionals, with an initial focus on a specific company's workflow.
 Feel free to fork, adapt, and customize it for your own use case!
+⚠️ The current code base contains client-side text hardcoded in French - I'm working on a branding-less and i18n-compliant version.
+Any help is welcome!

 ---